google-deepmind/mujoco/doc/programming.rst

 MuJoCo is a free product currently distributed as a pre-built dynamic library and will soon be made available as an open-source project.
 The software distribution contains a compiled version of GLFW which is used in the code samples to create an OpenGL window and direct user input to it.
-The Linux distribution also contains compiled versions of GLEW which is used for OpenGL symbol loading and allow the user to choose between X11, EGL or MESA.
-For projects where rendering is not needed, there is a smaller "nogl" library which does not have a dependence on OpenGL.
-This is suitable for running on headless servers without video drivers installed.
-The distribution for each platform contains the following dynamic libraries:
+The distribution for each platform contains the following dynamic
+library:

 .. code-block:: Text

-     Windows:  mujoco210.dll     (stub library: mujoco210.lib)
+     Windows:  mujoco.dll  (stub library: mujoco.lib)
-               mujoco210nogl.dll (stub library: mujoco210nogl.lib)
-               glfw3.dll         (stub library: glfw3.lib)

-     Linux:    mujoco210.so
+     Linux:    mujoco.so.2.1.4
-               mujoco210nogl.so
-               glewXXX.so
-               glfw.so.3

-     macOS:    mujoco210.dylib
+     macOS:    mujoco.2.1.4.dylib
-               mujoco210nogl.dylib
-               glfw.3.dylib

-Note that the software :ref:`version <inVersion>` number is contained in the library name (and obviously changes with every release), so for example ``mujoco210`` means version 2.1.

 Even though MuJoCo is a single dynamic library with unified C API, it contains several modules, some of which are implemented in C++.
 We have taken advantage of the convenience of C++ for functionality that is used before the